Skip to main content

 Modified comparative fault can prevent or limit recovery, depending on the driver’s percentage of fault for the accident (Iowa Comparative Fault Law)

-But how much fault?
-Iowa again goes with the majority here and uses a "modified comparative negligence"(often referred to as "modified comparative fault") system.
-To recover compensation for car accident injuries or property damage, the party seeking compensation must show that the other party was more at fault — it's that simple.
+Iowa uses a modified comparative negligence standard, often called a modified comparative fault system.
+To get compensation for car accident injuries or property damage, you must show that the other party was more at fault than you were.

 Types of Damages Allowed in Iowa

-Auto accident damages are typically classified as economic and non-economic damages.
-Economic damages include calculable expenses, such as auto repair, lost wages, and future medical bills, while non-economic damages include the less calculable costs: pain and suffering or compensation for disfigurement or disability.
+You file a personal injury claim to recover damages for your injuries.
+In Iowa, you can demand two types of damages: economic and non-economic.
+Economic damages include calculable expenses such as auto repairs, lost wages, and future medical bills.
+Non-economic damages include less calculable costs such as pain and suffering or compensation for disfigurement or disability.

 Examples of typical compensable car accident damages include: